 Since I knew I had gone a little overboard, I decided that I should try to regain some sanity and do things right.
 Which means following the one-in-one-out rule.

 If I said that my goal was to get rid of peeling skillets . . .
 I needed to get rid of them before shoving my new pans into the cabinet.
 And once I thought about that cabinet, I realized that my mindless pan-shoving had been quite noisy lately.
-I decluttered my posts and pans over a year ago, and even without a fancy pan-organizing system, that cabinet had stayed quite functional for a long time.
+I decluttered my pots and pans over a year ago, and even without a fancy pan-organizing system, that cabinet had stayed quite functional for a long time.
 I’m always amazed at how not having too much stuff . . . keeps a space functional.

 Anyway, though I could easily adjust to stepping over the pans spread out on the dining room floor, this Mama needed to follow her own advice.
 Y’know, since I’ve been preaching the necessity of putting gifts away all week.

 First, I got down on the floor.
 On the floor where I could actually see inside the cabinets.